CloudLabs-MOC/CloudLabs-SEED/Cryptography/One-Way Hash Function/MD5 Collision Attack Lab/MD5-Collision-Attack-Lab.md

 ![alt text](images/image4.PNG)

-From Figure 4, we know that these two binary files have the same MD5 hash value, as long asPand Qare generated accordingly.
+From Figure 4, we know that these two binary files have the same MD5 hash value, as long as P and Q are generated accordingly.
 In the first version, we make the contents of arrays X and Y the same, while in the second version, we make their contents different.
 Therefore, the only thing we need to change is the contents of these two arrays, and there is no need to change the logic of the programs.